Biography of David Livingstone

 Timeline of David Livingstone:

-1832: He read the “Philosophy of a Future State” by Thomas Dick, a church minister, science teacher and amateur astronomer.
+1832: Livingstone read the “Philosophy of a Future State” by Thomas Dick, a church minister, science teacher and amateur astronomer.
 His father had been deeply suspicious of science books as being unchristian but this work gave the reasoning he needed to reconcile science with his faith.

 1837: First dealings with the London Missionary Society in Essex.

 1838: Livingstone starts working for the London Missionary Society.

 1840: He moves to London to further his medical studies.
 Meets Robert Moffat who tells him about Africa and persuades him that is where his future lies and not China or the West Indies.
 After passing his exams he is ordained as a missionary.

-1841: Arrives in South Africa at Cape Town and then moves on to the mission centre at Kuruman.
+1841: He arrives in South Africa at Cape Town and then moves on to the mission centre at Kuruman.

 1842: Goes on two long journeys from Kuruman.

 1843: Livingstone founds a mission at Mabotsa.

 1844: He is attacked by a lion.
 He recovers but his arm was partially disabled for the rest of his life.

 1846: Birth of his first son called Robert.
 Works at Chonuane.

 1847: Birth of daughter Agnes.
 Family move to Kolobeng.

 1849: Birth of his son Thomas.
 He goes on an expedition with William Cotton Oswell to Lake Ngami and travels across the Kalahari dessert.

 1850: He takes the whole family on an expedition towards the north.
 Birth of his fourth child Elizabeth.
 She dies after six weeks.

 1851: Finally reaches the Zambezi river with Oswell.
 Birth of his fifth child called Oswell in his honour.

 1852: His wife Mary and the children set off back to England after the region is attacked by the Boers.
 Kolobeng is sacked.

 1853: Livingstone sets off on a tour up the Zambezi river.

 1854: He reaches as far as Luanda and starts to return.